mdcrosby/animal-ai/docs/configFile.md

 ## TL;DR

-From the `examples` folder, run `python load_config_and_play.py configs/configExample.yaml` to get an understanding of how the `YAML` files configure the arenas for training.
+From the `examples` folder, run `python play.py configs/competition/10-26-01.yaml` to get an understanding of how the `YAML` files configure the arenas for training.
 You will find a list of all objects you can add to an arena as well as the values for their parameters in [the definitions](definitionsOfObjects.md).
 You will find below all the technical details to create more complex training configurations.

 ## Intro
-To configure training arenas you can use a simple **YAML file** and/or the **ArenaConfig structure** provided in `animalai.envs.arena_config`.
+To configure training arenas you can use a simple **YAML file**.
 This makes training quite flexible and allows for the following:
 - load and save configurations for reusability
 - on the fly changes of configuration of one or more arenas between episodes, allowing for easy curriculum learning for example
-- share configurations between participants
+- share and update configurations easily

 We describe below the structure of the configuration files for an instance of the training environment, as well as all the parameters and the values they can take.

 ## The Arenas

 <p align="center">
   <img height="400" src="PrefabsPictures/Arena.png">
 </p>

-A single arena is as shown above, it comes with a single agent (blue sphere, black dot showing the front), a floor and four walls.
+A single arena is as shown above, it comes with a single agent (spherical animal - currently hedgehog, pig, or panda), a floor and four walls.
 It is a square of size 40x40, the origin of the arena is `(0,0)`.
 You can provide coordinates for objects in the range `[0,40]x[0,40]` as floats.

 Note that in Unity the **y** axis is the vertical axis.
 In the above picture with the agent on the ground in the center of the environment its coordinates are (20, 0, 20).